xsdk-project/MathPackagesTraining2020/_lessons/amrex/lesson.md

 plot_int = 10                            # frequency of writing plotfiles

-initial_tracer_file = tracers_file_3d    # name of file where we specify the input positions of the particles
+particle_file = initial_particles_3d     # name of file where we specify the input positions of the particles

 time_step = 0.001                        # we advance the particles with a fixed time step of this size